 Q: Are all state capitals also the largest cities in their respective states?

 A: No, many state capitals are not the largest cities in their states.
-For example, New York's capital is Albany, but its largest city is New York City.
+That said, for example, New York's capital is Albany, but its largest city is New York City.
 Similarly, California's capital is Sacramento, but its largest city is Los Angeles.

 Q: How are state capitals chosen?